Matthew Pennycook: Parliamentary career

 In July 2015, Pennycook became a member of the Energy and Climate Change Select Committee.
 He served as Parliamentary Private Secretary to Shadow Minister of State for Housing, John Healey MP from 2015, resigning from the position in June 2016.

 He was one of 161 Labour MPs who backed Owen Smith in his unsuccessful Labour Party leadership campaign to replace Jeremy Corbyn in September 2016.

 Pennycook campaigned in favour of a "Remain" vote for the 2016 referendum on EU membership and his Greenwich and Woolwich constituency voted 64% to remain.
 After the referendum results were announced, Pennycook was appointed one of the Shadow Ministers for Brexit in October 2016, and, in accordance with the Labour Party whip, voted for the Bill to trigger Article 50.

+At the snap 2017 general election, Pennycook was re-elected as MP for Greenwich and Woolwich with an increased vote share of 64.4% and an increased majority of 20,714.

+In October 2018, Pennycook expressed concerns about newly qualified teachers leaving the profession, citing issues such as stagnant pay, rising living costs and a lack of affordable housing to rent and buy.

 In September 2019, he resigned as shadow Brexit minister in order to campaign actively in favour of holding a second referendum and unequivocally for the UK to stay in the EU.

+At the 2019 general election, Pennycook was again re-elected, seeing his share of the vote decrease to 56.8% and his majority reduced to 18,464.

-Pennycook returned to the Opposition frontbench as Shadow Minister for Climate Change, following Keir Starmer's victory in the 2020 Labour Party leadership election.
-In the December 2021 frontbench reshuffle, he was appointed Shadow Minister for Housing and Planning.
+Following Keir Starmer's victory in the 2020 Labour Party leadership election, Pennycook returned to the Opposition frontbench as Shadow Minister for Climate Change.
+In the December 2021 frontbench reshuffle, Pennycook was appointed Shadow Minister for Housing and Planning.

-Views

-Pennycook has expressed concerns about newly qualified teachers leaving the profession.
-Over a quarter of teachers who started working in London schools in 2015 had left by November 2017 and in October 2018 it was reported that more than a third of teachers starting work in London leave before four years have passed.
-Pennycook stated, "The crisis in teacher retention in London did not begin the day before yesterday, yet this Tory government still has no coherent plan to address the problem and no appetite to get to grips with the underlying drivers – workload, stagnant pay, rising living costs and a lack of genuinely affordable housing to rent and buy – that lie behind this worrying trend."
+In May 2021, Pennycook announced his opposition to a 1,500-home development project in his constituency over concerns about the height of its planned high rises.

+In March 2022, Pennycock argued that housing supply is not a "panacea for affordability".

+At the 2024 general election, Pennycook was again re-elected, with an increased vote share (compared with the notional 2019 result) of 56.2% and a decreased majority of 18,366 (though an increase compared with the notional 2019 result).

+On 6 July 2024, he was appointed as Minister of State at the Ministry of Housing, Communities and Local Government (until 8 July 2024, the Department for Levelling Up, Housing and Communities), working under Secretary of State Angela Rayner.
+Compared to other Labour ministers, he was recognised as having good experience in the housing sector, having tabled numerous amendments to the Renters (Reform) Bill during the previous Parliament.